Mark-Jung/MKR/views/README.md

 ### For Twilio
 *   `/feedback` allowed methods [POST]
     * POST
-        Records the call from a user, alerting a few teammates.
-Requires auth.
+        Responds the call from a user

+*   `/feedback/save` allowed methods [POST]
+    * POST
+        Responds to Twilio's callback and saves the recording.